fans656/auth/README.md

 # Overview

-Authorization server & client to ease setting up a site (so it can delegate authorization stuff out).
+Authorization server & library to ease setting up a site (so it can delegate authorization stuff out).

 Includes:
 - A docker image to run an authorization server (with UI)